objarni/casual/README.md

 Any and all of the examples should:

-1. Read input.json --> A
+1. Object literal --> A
-2. Include an in-code object literal equal to input.json content --> B
+2. Parse inputJSON --> B
 3. Produce a text string from A and B --> Atxt, Btxt
 4. Verify Atxt == Btxt
 5. Produce a text report from A --> Areport
-6. Verify Areport equals content of report.txt
+6. Verify Areport equals report_str

 What?
 -----
 * Looping over lists
 * Writing object literals, including lists, string properties
-* Reading and writing text files
-* Reading and writing JSON files
+* Reading JSON string
 * Asserting
 * Interpolating and concatenating string